 - Consult your doctor before taking any new vitamins, mineral supplements or new medications

-- An excess of foods high in vitamin K could have an affect on your anticoagulation
+- An excess of foods high in vitamin K could have an effect on your anticoagulation

 - Alcoholic beverages may alter the effect of anticoagulants